Minimum R\'enyi Entropy Portfolios: Robust -spacings estimator of

 \subsection{Properties of the $m$-spacings estimator}

-Sample-spacings estimation of entropy has attracted numerous scholarly research (see \hyperref[Beirlant]{Beirlant et al., 1997}) and dates a while back, e.g. \hyperref[Vasicek]{Vasicek (1976)}.
-However, it has so far been considered only for Shannon entropy and, even for this specific case, only asymptotic results are known, i.e. consistency and asymptotic bias.
-The general case $\alpha \neq 1$ is hardly tractable analytically.
-In contrast, it can be dealt with using numerical simulations.
+$m$-spacings estimation of entropy has attracted numerous research (see \hyperref[Beirlant]{Beirlant et al. 1997}) and dates a while back, e.g. \hyperref[Vasicek]{Vasicek (1976)}.
+However, it has been considered mainly for Shannon entropy and, even for this specific case, only asymptotic behaviour has been studied.
+In the general case $\alpha \neq 1$, consistency has not been established.
+In this section, we first discuss the estimator's properties in terms of consistency, arguing that the estimator's asymptotic bias can be ignored for the sake of our portfolio application.
+Second, we show how the parameter $m$ determines the estimator's robustness.